jpjuvo/stock-summary-app/README.md

 # Stock summary app

-Stock summarization app that retrieves financiel data from Yahoo Finance and summarizes recent news using OpenAI language models.
+Stock summarization app that retrieves financiel data from Yahoo Finance for stock ticker and summarizes recent news related to the stock using OpenAI language models.

 The app runs locally with Streamlit web UI.
 Disclaimer